nodejs/node/tools/eslint/README.md

 ESLint doesn't natively support experimental ECMAScript language features.
 You can use [babel-eslint](https://github.com/babel/babel-eslint) to use any option available in Babel.

-Once a language feature has been adopted into the ECMAScript standard, we will accept issues and pull requests related to the new feature, subject to our [contributing guidelines](http://eslint.org/docs/developer-guide/contributing).
+Once a language feature has been adopted into the ECMAScript standard (stage 4 according to the [TC39 process](https://tc39.github.io/process-document/)), we will accept issues and pull requests related to the new feature, subject to our [contributing guidelines](http://eslint.org/docs/developer-guide/contributing).
 Until then, please use the appropriate parser and plugin(s) for your experimental feature.

 ### Where to ask for help?